litegapps/litegapps.github.io/content/doc/litegapps_variant.md

 *``[AUTO]LiteGapps_Basic_arm64_12.0_v3.0_official.zip Size = 161.4  MB``*

-***Description =** LiteGapps Basic is a light version but still maintains some of the general functions of Google Apps.*
+***Description** : LiteGapps Basic is a light version but still maintains some of the general functions of Google Apps.*

 ### Core
 - Android Migrate